Acrylic Pour Experience

 Drying time: We will provide you with a sturdy box to keep your painting safe while it dries.
 It's important to keep it level and on flat surface for 24-48 hours until it has cured.
 Acrylic pours continue to move slightly until they are fully set.

 Want to keep the glow going?
 We offer mini UV flashlights for $6+tax.
 They are the perfect way to show off your masterpiece at home!
-You can add them to your booked package ahead of time or purchase them on the bus on the day of your event.
+You can add them to your booked package ahead of time or purchase them on the shuttle the day of your event.
+Please note, Cosmic Splat is a cashless studio.
+We accept all major credit cards and mobile tap-to-pay options.

 Need Some Inspiration?